hackgptdeveloper/hackgptdeveloper.github.io/README.md

-# Mathematical Art for Fun and Profile
+# Mathematical Art for Fun and Profit